bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Partly Cloudy
+- Mostly Cloudy
-- 76% humidity
+- 68% humidity
 - 2 mph wind
-- 52% cloud cover
+- 74% cloud cover
 - 38 AQI 🟩
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours